dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture1801.md

 19

 Software systems are statements of policy.
-Indeed, at its core, that’s all a computer program actually is.
+Indeed, at its core, that's all a computer program actually is.
 A computer program is a detailed description of the policy by which inputs are transformed into outputs.

 183